Towards Explainable Deep Clustering for Time Series Data: Abstract

 \section{Abstract}

-Deep clustering uncovers hidden patterns and groups in complex time series data, yet its opaque decision-making limits use in safety-critical settings.
-This survey offers a structured overview of explainable deep clustering for time series, collecting current methods and their real-world applications.
-We thoroughly discuss and compare peer-reviewed and preprint papers through application domains across healthcare, finance, IoT, and climate science.
-Our analysis reveals that most work relies on autoencoder and attention architectures, with limited support for streaming, irregularly sampled, or privacy-preserved series, and interpretability is still primarily treated as an add-on.
-To push the field forward, we outline six research opportunities: (1) combining complex networks with built-in interpretability; (2) setting up clear, faithfulness-focused evaluation metrics for unsupervised explanations; (3) building explainers that adapt to live data streams; (4) crafting explanations tailored to specific domains; (5) adding human-in-the-loop methods that refine clusters and explanations together; and (6) improving our understanding of how time series clustering models work internally.
+Deep clustering enables uncovering hidden patterns and groups in complex time series data.
+Yet, its opaque decision-making limits use in safety-critical settings.
+This review survey offers a structured overview of explainable deep clustering for time series, collecting current methods and their real-world applications.
+We discuss and compare peer-reviewed and preprint papers through application domains across healthcare, finance, IoT, and climate science.
+Our analysis reveals that most work relies on autoencoder and attention architectures, with limited support for streaming, irregularly sampled, or privacy-preserved series, and interpretability is still primarily treated as an add-on and not a goal.
+To push the field forward, we outline six research opportunities: (1) combining complex networks with built-in interpretability; (2) setting up clear, faithfulness-focused evaluation metrics for unsupervised explanations; (3) building explainers that scale to large data and adapt to live data streams; (4) crafting explanations tailored to specific domains; (5) adding human-in-the-loop methods that refine clusters and explanations together; and (6) improving our understanding of how time series clustering models work internally.
 By making interpretability a primary design goal rather than an afterthought, we propose the groundwork for the next generation of trustworthy deep clustering time series analytics.

-\keywords{Explainable AI \and Deep Clustering \and Time Series Data.}
+\keywords{Explainable AI \and Deep Clustering \and Time Series Data}